Therealchainman/archive-cp/algorithms/segment_trees.md

 point update, range query

-Implement the function in here, such as max for func, and update each index value.
+Implement the function in here, such as max for func, but it can be other functions.  and update each index value.

 Inclusive queries [left, right].